Thursday, 1 September 2016

 Both colostrum and subsequent milk or Ravensdown Calf Milk Replacer, are the predominant source of nutrients young pre-weaned calves require until such time as the rumen is functioning and able to digest solid feeds.
 Stimulating the early development of the rumen is an important factor in minimising stress around weaning, ensuring that calves do not suffer a growth check when milk is removed, and supporting weight gain both prior to and post weaning.

-Encouraging the consumption of a high quality grain based feed, such as those in the RavCalf range, from four days of age supports the development of the rumen papillae, responsible for absorbing the volatile fatty acids, and helps to maximise the surface area available for absorption of volatile fatty acids in the mature ruminant that is predominantly fed pasture.
+Encouraging the consumption of a high quality grain based feed, from four days of age supports the development of the rumen papillae, responsible for absorbing the volatile fatty acids, and helps to maximise the surface area available for absorption of volatile fatty acids in the mature ruminant that is predominantly fed pasture.

-Products in the RavCalf range also contains a coccidiostat, which helps protect calves against the debilitating disease coccidiosis.
+These starter feeds often contain a coccidiostat, which helps protect calves against the debilitating disease coccidiosis.
 Severely infected calves will show symptoms such as bloody and/or watery diarrhoea, depression, dehydration and weight loss.
 Even if clinical signs are not present, the destruction of the gut lining resulting from the infections has a negative effect on calf performance, with a reduction in feed efficiency, where calves continue to consume feed but just don’t grow at the expected rate, or eat less due to the feeling unwell.
-Using RavCalf will help to control coccidiosis infection and ensure calves remain protected until they have the opportunity to develop their own immunity.
+Using a coccidiostat will help to control coccidiosis infection and ensure calves remain protected until they have the opportunity to develop their own immunity.

 Adequate water intake is also essential for rumen development and growth, so it is essential that clean fresh water is always available for calves.

-After weaning, growth rates can be maintained while calves transition to a grass based diet by continued feeding of a nutrient dense finishing feed such as the RavCalf16 or RavCalf14 Grower and Finisher feeds.
+After weaning, growth rates can be maintained while calves transition to a grass based diet by continued feeding of a nutrient dense finishing feed.
 Encouraging good growth and development through the first two years of the heifer’s life will help to ensure that she gets in calf by 15 months of age, optimises milk production in her first lactation and is likely to survive longer in the herd.

 If you are under pressure to reduce the cost of rearing calves this season remember that calf feed is only a small component of the cost of rearing a heifer to first calving, which is estimated at $1400.
 In other words, the investment you make in your calves in the first few months of their lives will pay dividends in years to come.